mattsears/mattsears.github.io/_posts/2011-10-12-gaga-key-value-store.md

 Gaga originated from my winning entry in Codebrawl's [Key/Value Store](http://codebrawl.com/contests/key-value-stores) contest.
-The challenge was to write the best key/value storage backend you can think of.<!--more--> Since Git is fast, reliable, and a great tool for storing source code, I was really interested in making an easy way to store key/values.
+The challenge was to write the best key/value storage backend you can think of.
+Since Git is fast, reliable, and a great tool for storing source code, I was really interested in making an easy way to store key/values.<!--more-->

 Built with [Grit](https://github.com/mojombo/grit), Gaga supports SET, GET, KEYS, and DELETE operations.
 And since it's Git, we can easily enhance it to include